 This was a retrospective cohort study of individuals 15 to 67 years of age who satisfied a validated case definition of asthma in the administrative health database of British Columbia, Canada between 2002 and 2013.
 Each patient-year was assessed for inappropriate and excessive prescription of short-acting beta-agonists (SABAs) and the balance between controller and reliever medications.
 Trends on three time axes were evaluated: calendar time, time course of asthma, and age.
 Poisson regression was used to test for a linear trend.

-356,112 patients (56.5% female, mean age 30.5) contributed 2.6M patient-years.
-In 7.3% of patient-years, SABAs were prescribed inappropriately.
-This proportion dropped by a relative rate of 5.3%/year (P <0.001).
-In the first year of asthma, 6.3% of patients had indicators of inappropriate SABA use, which dropped within the first three years but increased thereafter.
-Excessive prescription of SABAs increased rapidly during the time course of asthma (change of 23.3%/year, P <0.001) and by age (change of 5.1%/year, P <0.001).
+Three hundred fifty-six thousand, one hundred twelve patients (56.5% female sex; mean age, 30.5 years) contributed 2.6 million patient-years.
+In 7.3% of the patient-years, SABAs were prescribed inappropriately.
+This proportion dropped by a relative rate of 5.3% per year (P < .001).
+In the first year of asthma, 6.3% of patients had indicators of inappropriate SABA use, which dropped within the first 3 years but increased thereafter.
+Excessive prescription of SABAs increased rapidly during the time course of asthma (change of 23.3% per year; P < .001) and by age (change of 5.1% per year; P < .001).

 Despite overwhelming evidence regarding the risks, inappropriate prescription for SABAs was prevalent.
 Excessive SABA use might explain high asthma mortality in older patients.
 Inappropriate prescriptions declined over the study period but increased over the time course of asthma.
 These trends might have contributed to the declining asthma hospitalization rates in British Columbia, but there remain gaps in care and potential for improvement in asthma outcomes.